 You may not need to try them all; simply work your way down the list until you find the one that works for you.

-- Check if your input and output devices are set correctly
+- Double check your input and output device

 - Allow your game to access your microphone